diofant/diofant/docs/modules/vector/coordsys.rst

   >>> N.origin.express_coordinates(M)
   (-3, -4, -5)

-It is worth noting that :math:`M`'s orientation is the same as that of :math:`N`.
-This means that the rotation matrix of :math: `N` with respect to :math:`M`, and also vice versa, is equal to the identity matrix of dimensions 3x3.
+It is worth noting that `M`'s orientation is the same as that of `N`.
+This means that the rotation matrix of `N` with respect to `M`, and also vice versa, is equal to the identity matrix of dimensions 3x3.
 The ``locate_new`` method initializes a ``CoordSysCartesian`` that is only translated in space, not re-oriented, relative to the 'parent'